mstrbstrd/popconblog/src/posts/TrumanCreative.md

 .
 .
 .
 Hey there, this is Shae again.
 I hope you enjoyed this post.
 They may be coming a little more infrequently at the moment because life is busy and this is a passion project.
-If you did or do enjoy, please consider sharing it with someone else or following my on social media on twitter @mstrbstrdd or on instagram @mstrbstrd.
+If you did or do enjoy, please consider sharing it with someone else or by following me on social media... twitter @mstrbstrdd or on instagram @mstrbstrd.
 If you want to support me financially, you can do so by donating ethereum to mstrbstrd.eth Thanks for reading!